Nicholas Company Inc. Sells 915 Shares of Mettler-Toledo International Inc. (NYSE:MTD)

 Nicholas Company Inc. lessened its stake in shares of Mettler-Toledo International Inc. (NYSE:MTD) by 6.3% in the 2nd quarter, HoldingsChannel.com reports.
 The firm owned 13,560 shares of the medical instruments supplier’s stock after selling 915 shares during the period.
 Nicholas Company Inc.’s holdings in Mettler-Toledo International were worth $18,785,000 as of its most recent filing with the SEC.

 A number of other large investors also recently added to or reduced their stakes in MTD.
 Eagle Bay Advisors LLC bought a new stake in Mettler-Toledo International during the second quarter valued at about $26,000.
-Stonebridge Capital Advisors LLC bought a new stake in Mettler-Toledo International during the first quarter valued at about $27,000.
-FFT Wealth Management LLC bought a new stake in Mettler-Toledo International during the second quarter valued at about $32,000.
-TCI Wealth Advisors Inc. grew its holdings in Mettler-Toledo International by 50.0% during the second quarter.
-TCI Wealth Advisors Inc. now owns 24 shares of the medical instruments supplier’s stock valued at $33,000 after purchasing an additional 8 shares during the period.
-Finally, CSat Investment Advisory L.P. grew its holdings in Mettler-Toledo International by 63.2% during the first quarter.
-CSat Investment Advisory L.P. now owns 31 shares of the medical instruments supplier’s stock valued at $36,000 after purchasing an additional 12 shares during the period.
+Stonebridge Capital Advisors LLC purchased a new position in shares of Mettler-Toledo International in the first quarter valued at about $27,000.
+FFT Wealth Management LLC purchased a new position in shares of Mettler-Toledo International in the second quarter valued at about $32,000.
+TCI Wealth Advisors Inc. lifted its position in shares of Mettler-Toledo International by 50.0% in the second quarter.
+TCI Wealth Advisors Inc. now owns 24 shares of the medical instruments supplier’s stock valued at $33,000 after acquiring an additional 8 shares in the last quarter.
+Finally, CSat Investment Advisory L.P. lifted its position in shares of Mettler-Toledo International by 63.2% in the first quarter.
+CSat Investment Advisory L.P. now owns 31 shares of the medical instruments supplier’s stock valued at $36,000 after acquiring an additional 12 shares in the last quarter.
 92.56% of the stock is owned by institutional investors and hedge funds.

+In other Mettler-Toledo International news, Director Oliver A. Filliol sold 7,500 shares of the company’s stock in a transaction that occurred on Monday, August 23rd.
+The stock was sold at an average price of $1,533.41, for a total transaction of $11,500,575.00.
+Following the sale, the director now directly owns 26,031 shares in the company, valued at $39,916,195.71.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director Wah-Hui Chu sold 60 shares of the stock in a transaction that occurred on Friday, August 13th.
+The stock was sold at an average price of $1,528.00, for a total value of $91,680.00.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders have sold 33,096 shares of company stock worth $50,014,662.
+Company insiders own 3.00% of the company’s stock.

 Shares of NYSE:MTD traded down $17.07 during mid-day trading on Thursday, reaching $1,391.37.
 The stock had a trading volume of 4,098 shares, compared to its average volume of 108,498.
 The company has a current ratio of 1.25, a quick ratio of 0.88 and a debt-to-equity ratio of 8.37.
 The company has a market cap of $32.16 billion, a P/E ratio of 47.14, a price-to-earnings-growth ratio of 2.86 and a beta of 1.00.
 Mettler-Toledo International Inc. has a 1 year low of $958.30 and a 1 year high of $1,626.62.
 The business’s 50 day moving average price is $1,530.40 and its 200 day moving average price is $1,373.19.